thymeleaf/thymeleaf/CONTRIBUTING.markdown

   - Topic and text structure must be first discussed and agreed upon with the project members.
   - Project members may edit and make small changes to your texts --of which you will be informed-- before publishing them.
-  - Format and visual styles must adhere to the thymeleaf website standards, of which you will be informed by the project members.
+  - Format and visual styles must adhere to the Thymeleaf website standards, of which you will be informed by the project members.